conradho/alfie_chess_engine/README.md

 ### Testing and pre-commit hooks:
 - from rootdir
     - pytest
-    - mypy --python-version 3.7 .
+    - mypy --python-version 3.7 --config-file mypy.ini .
-    - pytest --cov
+    - pytest --cov=. --cov-config=.coveragerc

 ### Todo
 - consider having merging pieces/squres, and adding empty/no piece as a type of square/piece